benedfit/patternlab-dotnet/README.md

 ## About the .NET Version of Pattern Lab

-The .NET version of Pattern Lab is, at its core, currently an empty repo.
+The .NET version of Pattern Lab is, at its core, currently a copy of the PHP one, but I'll get there.

 ## Under Active Development